Mentor an Underrepresented in Medicine (URiM) Student

-Description: The Academy and the Association of University Professors of Ophthalmology have partnered to create the Minority Ophthalmology Mentoring (MOM) program.
-Through a competitive application process, under-represented minority undergraduates (African-Americans, Hispanics, Native Americans) who are junior or seniors, and M1 and M2 medical students, are selected to participate in the program.
-Mentors are assigned a student to guide through school, helping him or her to become competitive ophthalmology residency applicants.
+Description: The Academy and the Association of University Professors of Ophthalmology have partnered to create the Minority Ophthalmology Mentoring program.
+Through a competitive application process, first-year medical students, second-year medical students and undergraduate seniors who are underrepresented in medicine (URiM) (African Americans, Hispanics, Native Americans) are selected to participate in the program.
+Mentors are assigned a student to guide through school, helping the student to become competitive ophthalmology residency applicant.
 More information is available at aao.org/minority-mentoring-physicians.

 Expectations: Mentors work with students to reach their career goals and to become competitive ophthalmology residency applicants.
 Mentors must attend the Academy annual meeting the year in which they are matched with a student to meet and connect with the student.
 Following the meeting, mentors are expected to be in contact with their students regularly, three to four times a year or more frequently if needed.

 Time commitment: This is a long-term commitment of five or more years.